eve-autonomy/button_manager/README.md

 # Button manager

 ## Overview
-This node is a driver that recognizes GPIO input signals as button presses.
+This node manages DI signals from`/dio_ros_driver` as button manipulation.

 It has a function to remove noise that may be included in the GPIO signal, and can prevent malfunction of button input.